 Lastly, the sense of community here is incredible.
 Children play in each others’ gardens or in the street outside their houses continuously.
 Every parent is responsible for every child, not just their own.
 Some days that means you are in charge of 15 children, other days it means you’re in charge of none because someone else has the privilege of hosting the street party.

-It’s all still taking a lot of getting used to and I’m not going to pretend I’m comfortable with the idea that my daughter will eventually be crossing a busy road on her own twice a day.
-But I am going to focus on the benefits for her, the amazing and literally life changing skills she is gaining and how happy it is making her.”
+It’s all still taking a lot of getting used to and it’s going to take a much longer time and a lot training and support before I am comfortable with my daughter using the busy road crossing point.
+But I am focussing on the benefits for her, the amazing and literally life changing skills she is gaining and how happy it is making her.”

 Meanwhile back in the UK…